Cycle count

-A cycle count is a perpetual inventory auditing procedure, where you follow a regularly repeated sequence of checks on a subset of inventory.
-Cycle counts contrast with traditional physical inventory in that a traditional physical inventory ceases operations at a facility while all items are counted.
-Cycle counts are less disruptive to daily operations, provide an ongoing measure of inventory accuracy and procedure execution, and can be tailored to focus on items with higher value, higher movement volume, or that are critical to business processes.
-Although some say that cycle counting should only be performed in facilities with a high degree of inventory accuracy (greater than 95%), cycle counting is a means of achieving and sustaining high degrees of accuracy.
-Cycle counting can be used to identify root causes of problems in control processes and then monitor the effectiveness of the actions to eliminate the root causes.
-In contrast, identifying root causes of inventory errors, agreeing on actions to eliminate them to the point of perfecting control processes is virtually impossible with traditional inventory audit approaches.
+A cycle count is a perpetual inventory auditing procedure that involves counting a small, specific subset of inventory in a continuous, regularly repeated sequence.
+It serves as an alternative to the physical inventory method, where a business must temporarily halt operations to count all items simultaneously.
+By focusing on a subset of items, cycle counting is less disruptive to daily operations.

 ABC analysis

 Most cycle counting applications use ABC analysis, segregating items into various count frequencies using the Pareto method (see below).

 Method

 There are several methods of selecting which items to count and with what frequency, and each method has strengths and weaknesses.

 Pareto method

 The Pareto method, derived from the Pareto principle, is to cycle count inventory by percentage of inventory value.
 Items with a higher determined value are counted more often, while items that have little movement are seldom counted.
 This approach is usually based on value which appeals to accountants by minimizing the variance in inventory value.
 The analysis may also be based on usage from an operational point of view.
 This is perceived as being more efficient from a supply chain management perspective by concentrating effort on higher volume of use items.
 The main shortcoming is that low value items may be ignored and cause an entire assembly line to halt while a minor component is re-ordered.